 (3) Participate in a Democracy Dinner

-Our Democracy Dinners gather DC area professionals and students working or volunteering in democracy-related fields in-person to discuss the challenges and opportunities for democracy with an eye to building the DLC in metro DC.
-To get on the Dinners invitation list, contact us at email@learninglife.info with your preferred email address, plus your resume, Linkedin profile page, or personal website.
+Our Democracy Dinners gather in-person DC area professionals and students working or volunteering in democracy-related fields to share their work, network and learn with an eye to building the DLC in metro DC.
+Click the RSVP link at the top of the Democracy Dinners page, linked above, to join us at an upcoming Dinner.

 WAYS TO SUPPORT THE FAMILY DIPLOMACY INITIATIVE (FDI)

-FDI is an ambitious, long-term, grassroots effort to connect, train and empower a growing international corps of volunteer family diplomats (FDs) to participate in decision-making at local to global levels.
-Learn more here.
+FDI is an ambitious, long-term, grassroots effort to connect, train and empower a growing international corps of volunteer family diplomats (FDs) to advocate for families and a more caring world at local to global levels.
+Learn more.

-Our FDI Facebook Group connects you with thousands of people worldwide who care about family, and provides FDI news plus information of interest about family life worldwide.
+Our FDI Facebook Group connects you with thousands of people worldwide who care about family, and provides FDI dialogue notices plus information of interest about family life worldwide.
 Join here

 (4) Host a Diplomacy Dessert

-Diplomacy Dessert hosts volunteer to invite their friends, family and/or colleagues to their home on a weekend afternoon for 2-3 hours to learn about and discuss Learning Life’s Family Diplomacy Initiative with founder, Paul Lachelier.
-Learn more here.
+Diplomacy Dessert hosts volunteer to invite their friends, family and/or colleagues to their home on a weekend afternoon for 2-3 hours to learn about and discuss Learning Life’s Family Diplomacy Initiative with founder, Paul Lachelier, online or in-person.
+Learn more.

 WAYS TO SUPPORT CITIZEN DIPLOMACY INTERNATIONAL (CDI)

-CDI gathers diplomacy scholars, students, professionals, and volunteers every three months online via Zoom for 1.5 hours to share news and presentations on CD research and practice, local to global, with an eye to building a vibrant global CD sector for a more participatory, equitable and sustainable world.
-Learn more here.
+CDI gathers diplomacy scholars, students, professionals, and volunteers every three months online via Zoom to share news and presentations on CD research and practice, local to global, with an eye to building a vibrant global CD sector for a more participatory, equitable and sustainable world.
+Learn more.

-Students worldwide can attend and present at CDI meetings, and access our growing CD bibliography and network.
-Learn more here.
+Teachers and students worldwide can attend, take part in discussions, and in some circumstances present at CDI meetings, plus access our growing database of CD publications, authors, and organizations.
+Learn more.

 (4) Connect with CDI on Facebook and Linkedin